Meadows, Arozarena homer, AL champ Rays beat Yankees 4-0

 Yankees slugger Aaron Judge returned to the lineup after missing two games due to soreness in his left side.
 He went 1 for 4 with two strikeouts.
 His fifth-inning single was New York’s final hit of the game.

+“We’ll see,” Boone began, later adding: “They’re one of the teams we have to go through” to accomplish New York’s ultimate goal of winning a championship.

 Germán allowed four runs and eight hits in four innings, walking one and striking out five.
+After looking sharp in spring training, the right-hander has yielded four homers in seven innings over two starts to this season.

+After the game, he was optioned to the Yankees’ alternate training site.

+Germán missed all of 2020 while serving the remainder of an 81-game suspension for violating Major League Baseball’s domestic violence policy in 2019.
+He rejected the notion that there’s some lingering rustiness due to not pitching last year.

 TRAINER’S ROOM

 Yankees: 3B Gio Urshela was back in the lineup after sitting out the series opener due to side effects from a COVID vaccination shot taken Wednesday.
-“He was a little under the weather along with a couple other guys on our off day,” manager Aaron Boone said.
+“He was a little under the weather along with a couple other guys on our off day,” Boone said.
 “Everyone is good to go today.
 Everyone other than Gio was good to go yesterday.”

 Rays: OF Manuel Margot (sore groin/quad) remained out of the lineup, but was available to pinch hit.
-Barring a setback, he’s expected to play Sunday. … The Rays said Archer will be evaluated further on Sunday.
+Barring a setback, he’s expected to play Sunday.

 UP NEXT

 Lefty Jordan Montgomery (1-0, 0.00 ERA) starts the finale of the weekend series for the Yankees.
 He’s 1-2 with a 5.14 ERA in six career starts against Tampa Bay.
-The Rays anticipate right-hander Michael Wacha taking the ball first, with a definitive decision expected after Saturday’s game.
+Rookie Brent Honeywell will make his major league debut for the Rays as an opener, with right-hander Michael Wacha following him.
+With Archer going on the IL, Honeywell was recalled after Saturday’s game.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports